 Are you middle-aged and losing your butt?
 After the age of 30, our bums start losing muscle mass and tone, making them droop and wrinkle.
 Things get worse when we hit menopause, and falling estrogen levels lead to less fat in our butts, making them look flat as a pancake.
 What’s a gal to do?

-The good news – by using some of these easy styling tricks, you can take your butt from flat to fabulous!
+The good news is that you can take your butt from flat to fabulous!
 Here’s how.

 1. Steer Clear of Shapeless Jackets

-Shapeless sweaters, jackets, and tops that fall straight down in the back and around your waist are not your friend; these just make a pancake butt look, well, more pancakey.
+Shapeless sweaters, jackets, and tops that fall straight down in the back and around your waist are not your friend; these make a pancake butt look, well, more pancake.
 Instead, choose jackets with shape in the center back to give the appearance of a rounder, fuller butt.
 This lace-up jacket is an excellent example of how to boost the look of your booty!

 2. Wear Body Skimming Dresses To Accentuate Your Hips and Butt

 It might seem counterintuitive to wear a body-skimming dress or skirt when you have a flat butt.
 However, the goal is to wear clothing that emphasizes a feminine, hourglass shape.
 Think A-line and full skirts, as well as fit-and-flare dresses that nip in at the waist.
 Steer clear of loose-fitting dresses, which will make your bum look lost.
 Opt instead for skirts and dresses that skim – not cling – to your curves.

 3. Define Your Waist

 If menopause has made you thick through the middle, you can create the illusion of a waist, which will then help your butt.
 In other words, if you want your butt to look bigger, make your waist look smaller.

 To do this, choose dresses that are belted at the waist, or choose a style that cinches at the waist ( like fit and flare).
 A dress that emphasizes your waist via embellishments such as beading and ruching will also make your waist look smaller and your bottom fuller.

 4. Wear Light/ Bright Colors on Your Bottom